felleg/felleg.gitlab.io-backup/content/posts/from-physics-to-software.md

 The Tender Years
 ================
 Back then, all that mattered were friends and video games.
-My father was a system administrator at a bank, my mother was a dental hygienist.
+My father was (and still is!) a system administrator at a bank, my mother was a dental hygienist.
 I played The Legend of Zelda: Oracle of Ages on my Game Boy Color on road trips.
-I don't remember much from that period, but I remember I didn't want my dad's job: he was not exercising, his back hurt, he was getting calls in the middle of the night.
+I don't remember much from that period, but I remember I didn't want my dad's
+job: he was not exercising, his back hurt, his knees hurt, and his sleep schedule was out of funk because he kept getting calls in the middle of the night.
 It seemed like the worst kind of job possible.

 As you might expect, this worry-free period didn't last very long.

 Getting a Diary
 ===============
-On my 8th birthday, I received the usual gifts: a backpack, educational PC games, etc. However, my grandparents sneaked in a blank diary.
+On my 8th birthday, I received the "usual" gifts: a backpack, educational PC games, etc. However, my grandparents sneaked in a blank diary.
 The cover was made of metal, with a big red heart on the front.
 It had a heart-shaped padlock.
 It came with a green mechanical pencil equipped with green lead.
 The gift caught me by total surprise.

-It was a sight to behold.
+{{< figure src="/img/mon-journal.jpg" position="center" caption="It was a sight to behold.
+Still got it to prove it!" >}}

 I wasn't immediately sure what I was meant to do with it and, let's be honest, I wasn't sure I wanted anyone to see me holding this thing.
+This is probably the second picture of it I have ever took.
+To this day, there is no picture of me holding it my hands in any photo album.
 "Write anything you want in it.
 You can draw, you can write about how you feel, you can write about your day.
 Every page filled in this book is a gift to your future self.", my grandmother told me in French.
 So I started writing!